BlazingText Algorithm

 Multiple CPU instances | X |

-From this table you can see that all types of processing can be performed on a single CPU instance.
-Only Word2Vec in batch skip-gram mode can run on multiple CPUs and this mode cannot utilise GPUs.
+From this table you can see that all processing methods can be performed on a single CPU instance.
+Only Word2Vec using batch skip-gram method can run on multiple CPUs and this method cannot utilise GPUs.

 What are BlazingText’s strengths and weaknesses